I tried SRE for a service as an embedded SRE

 Conclusion

-Introducing SRE is a high hurdle, but I think it's important to just give it a try.
+Introducing SRE is a high hurdle, but I think it's important to give it a try.

-If anyone has already done this please let me know.
+If anyone has already done this, please let me know.

 SRG is looking for people to work with us.
-If you are interested, please contact us here.
+If you're interested, please contact us here.